Supplemental Instruction for Faculty

-- SI leaders are trained and supervised through the Academic Success Center.
+- SI leaders are trained and supervised through Academic Success Programs.
 Course professors are encouraged to identify and refer students they believe would be qualified SI leaders.

 - The SI Training Program has earned Level I International Tutor Program Certification through the College Reading and Learning Association (CRLA).

 - SI leaders benefit from the collaborative mentoring relationships with course professors.